stevendtran/CSE-15L-Labs/labReport5.md

 ![Picture](PicLab5/pre201.png)

 ### Fixes
-For test file 194, the given code was the one that outputed incorrectly.
+For test file 194, the given code was one that returned the wrong output.
 I am unsure why the result just says url, it is very strange and I don't see what in the code would cause the code to act that way.
 It strange because in the test file there is not anything that says url.
 I would have to assume that there is something in the given code that causes it to think that * is always before an url.
 I know that there is a problem but I cannot seem to find what is actually causing the problem.

+For test file 201, my code was the one that returned the wrong output.
+I believe what is causing a problem is that my code does not account for links that are embeded in the text between the two open brackets.